Best 26″ kids bikes for kids aged 9+

 Buy if: You want the best quality and have money to spend

-At this price point you’re getting higher quality components that will last longer before they need replacing, while also being designed specifically for children.
+At this price point, with the woom 6 you’re getting higher quality components that will last longer before they need replacing, while also being designed specifically for children.

 Best 26" kids' bikes: An orange B’Twin Rockrider ST500 mountain bike on a plain background